Winschu/font-converter/README.md

 # TODO

-- [ ] already existing files don't have to be removed manually
-- [ ] adding check on missing trailing slash
 - [ ] option to only convert a single file and not the whole directory
+- [ ] creating css code output of converted files
+- [x] already existing files don't have to be removed manually
+- [x] adding check on missing trailing slash